 MindConnect IoT Extension allows devices to connect via MQTT protocol using a X.509 certificate for authentication.
 To do so, a certificate must be trusted by MindConnect IoT Extension.
 A certificate is trusted when it is added to the trusted certificates and is in activated state.

 Click “Trusted certificates” in the “Management” menu in the navigator.
-All certificates owned by the tenant will be displayed.
+All certificates owned by the environment will be displayed.

 The icon on the left of each entry indicates if the certificate is active (Green) or inactive (Red).
-At any given time, a tenant can have any number of active or inactive certificates.
+At any given time, a environment can have any number of active or inactive certificates.

 Expand a certificate by clicking the arrow icon at the right to view more details.